NonaSuomy/ZoIP/README.md

 ### Let's begin! ###

-The first issue we will make for ourselves is were going to be using Scientific Linux 6.7 just to make this difficult.
+The first issue we will make for ourselves is we're going to be using Scientific Linux 6.7 just to make this difficult.

 ```
 Connected to Asterisk 13.7.2 currently running on IncrediblePBX
 ```

-To get a quick VoIP Server going were going to use [IncrediblePBX13.2](https://sourceforge.net/projects/pbxinaflash/files/IncrediblePBX13-12%20with%20Incredible%20PBX%20GUI/).
+To get a quick VoIP Server going we're going to use [IncrediblePBX13.2](https://sourceforge.net/projects/pbxinaflash/files/IncrediblePBX13-12%20with%20Incredible%20PBX%20GUI/).

 http://nerdvittles.com/?p=15587